TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualnetwork_vnetpeering-tsg/check-connectivity-scenario.md

 ﻿<properties
-	pageTitle="TSG Content Step: Check Connectivity Scenario"
-	description="TSG Content Step: Check Connectivity Scenario"
-	service="microsoft.network"
+	pageTitle="TSG Content Step: Customer Scenario out of TSG scope" description="TSG Content Step: Customer Scenario out of TSG scope" service="microsoft.network"
 	resource="virtualnetwork"
 	authors="chadmath"
 	ms.author="chadmat"
 	selfHelpType="TSG_Content"
 	cloudEnvironments="public"
-	articleId="02f28dcb-27ef-4feb-b54a-d00eccd5d16c"
+	articleId="a1b2fcfd-7640-44bc-adc0-74a4c8ce8bc8"
 />

-# Check Connectivity Scenario
+# Customer Scenario out of TSG scope

-From reviewing the customer verbatim and/or talking with the customer to scope the issue, choose the customer scenario that matches.
+The customer issue is out of scope for this troubleshooting guide.
+Correct the Support Area Path in ASC and choose to 'Edit and Run Again' in the upper right corner to load relevant insights and TSGs.